wasp-lang/haskell-handbook/dependencies-version-bounds.md

 For an example of such CI workflow, you can take a look at https://github.com/wasp-lang/strong-path/blob/master/.github/workflows/ci.yaml .

+#### Additional CI testing tips

+1. There is a cabal option [`tested-with`](https://cabal.readthedocs.io/en/latest/cabal-package.html#pkg-field-tested-with) -> you might want to add that one to describe with which GHC versions was your library tested.
+2. [haskell-ci](https://github.com/haskell-CI/haskell-ci) can create the whole CI workflow for you, that tests your library with different GHC configurations.

 ### Example

 Let's say I have a library that depends on `template-haskell` (TH) and I need to determine the version bounds for it.